The Wolves of Willoughby Chase: Characters

-She is aunt to Bonnie and Sylvia and sister to Sir Willoughby Green.
+Aunt Jane is sister to Sir Willoughby and lives alone in London.
+Sylvia has lived with her for many years, but she is unable to support Sylvia as she grows into womanhood.
+Jane is aunt to Bonnie and Sylvia and sister to Sir Willoughby Green.
 She is a good-natured, if somewhat strict and proud woman.
-Left on her own, she nearly starves herself to death because she is too proud to seek assistance.
-Once recovered, she sets up a proper school for Mrs Brisket's orphans and takes a firm hand in reforming Diana Brisket.
+A woman of very limited means, despite the wealth of her brother, she nearly starves herself to death because she is too proud to seek assistance.
+Once recovered, she sets up a proper school for Mrs Brisket's remaining orphans and takes a firm hand in reforming Diana Brisket.